- Some users might wonder how to encrypt PDF files for emails so they can send them securely.

 - Press the Encrypt PDF button.

-- Press the Download button to save the encrypted document to your PC.
+- Then press the Download button to save the encrypted document to your PC.

 You can use this online tool to password protect a PDF with an extremely simple and quick procedure described in the steps above.